-At June 30, 2022, the Agency had \$765,000 in bonds outstanding.
-In the current year, the Agency did not acquire any new debt.
+At June 30, 2023, the Agency had \$765,000 in bonds outstanding.
+In the current year, the Agency acquired new long-term leases totaling \$295,023, with ending balances of \$297,019.

 State statutes limit the amount of general obligation debt that a school district may issue.
 The current debt limitation for the Agency is significantly greater than the outstanding debt of the Agency.